raghunath-r-a/raghunath-r-a.github.io/index.md

 __Blog Post 2__: [How Chrome’s Third-Party Cookie Restrictions Affect User Authentication?](https://www.loginradius.com/blog/engineering/identity-impact-of-google-chrome-thirdparty-cookie-restrictions/)

 ## Blog Posts

-The following are the blog posts in which I express my opinions.

 <ul>
   {% for post in site.posts | limit:5 %}